Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The Bryggens Museum is the starting point for a wonderful historical walking tour through the UNESCO-listed district.
 This tour is really good value for money as it includes entry to two other museums as well.
 The guided tours are offered in several languages and depart every hour or so, depending on demand.
 The Bryggens Museum also houses temporary art and history exhibitions.
 The museum itself doesn't require much time to explore and is best seen as part of a wider exploration of the historic area.

-Bergen's oldest surviving building, the beautiful stone Church of St Mary's, dates from the beginning of the 12th century.
+Bergen's oldest surviving building, the beautiful stone Church of St Mary's, dates from the 12th century.
 The interior is decorated with old frescoes and a splendid Baroque pulpit donated by the Hanseatic merchants in 1676.

 The twin towers of the church are distinctive among the low red-tiled roofs of the old quarter.
 St Mary's is constructed mainly of soapstone and the architectural style is predominantly Romanesque.